 We provide relief to the full time caregiver and non-medical assistance to those fifty years of age or older with moderate disabilities who live alone but require some help with the activities of daily living.
 Experienced, compassionate aides will travel to your home and stay for as little as two hours per day.
 A plan of care will be developed to accommodate individual needs and preferences.

 Every effort will be made to honor your wishes and all assistance will be given in an atmosphere of dignity and friendship.
 The cost for this service with a two hour per visit minimum is based on income using a sliding scale fee of $13.50 to $18.00 per hour.
-It is possible to receive these services without charge or at a reduced fee if physical and/or financial requirements can be met and if sufficient funding is available.
+It is possible for those aged 60 and older to receive these services without charge if physical and/or financial requirements can be met and if sufficient funding is available.
 For more information regarding our Respite and Attendant care program, please call or email us.

 Assistance to the Homebound

 This program links trained volunteers, known as "Friendly Visitors," with frail and/or socially isolated persons fifty years of age or older.
 In addition to friendship, each volunteer provides a variety of services that greatly enhance the quality of their friend's life.
 The relationship is unique and as rewarding for the volunteer as it is for the senior.
 Many of our volunteers are active retirees who want to continue to make a meaningful contribution to their community.
+Some earn a stipend for their services through the Senior Companion Program.
 Others are young people who enjoy and benefit from the contact with their elders who often become surrogate parents or grandparents.
 Whatever the age, a loving friendship is always the result.
 If you would like to become a "Friendly Visitor" or know of a senior who would enjoy some additional help and companionship, please call or email us.

 Because we believe it is particularly important to help seniors stay active and connected to their community we offer door-to-door, non-emergency transportation to any Hamilton County resident fifty years of age or older.
 Our caring staff of drivers will pick up at your door and take you where ever you need to go.